Best execution policy

 Best possible result taking into account price, costs, speed, likelihood of execution and settlement, size, nature or any other consideration relevant to the execution of an order.

-Execution venue means a regulated market, an MTF, a systematic internaliser, or a market maker or other liquidity provider or an entity that performs a similar function in a third country to the functions performed by any of the foregoing.
+Execution venue means a regulated market, a multi-lateral trading facility (MTF), a systematic internaliser, or a market maker or other liquidity provider or an entity that performs a similar function in a third country to the functions performed by any of the foregoing.

 The requirement to achieve the best results consists of two elements: 1) how the trade should be implemented, and 2) when the trade should be implemented.
 Under the first point an assessment is made whether the trade is to be entered in an electronic trading system or whether it should be performed via a physical broker.
 Once the order form has been selected, a decision will be made as to which broker, trading system, trading platform etc. will be used to ensure the trade provides the best result for the fund.